Using reinforcement learning to autonomously identify sources of error for agents in group missions: Introduction

-As a prototype of such a problem, we considered a system composed of three agents moving on a ($x,y$)-plane administrated by a command base to perform a cooperative task.
+As a prototype of such a problem, we considered a system composed of three agents moving on a ($x,y$)-plane, administrated by a command base to perform a cooperative task (Fig.~\ref{fig.robots}).
 In performing the task, each agent is asked to convey an item to a goal post individually.
-The second agent (\#2) is assumed to have the actuator failure being incapable to make move along the $y$-direction.
-By giving a quick check with tiny displacements to each agent, the command base can detect the problem existing on \#2.
-However, it may not attribute the cause to the actuators or the sensors.
-Consequently, the base sets hypothesize, $h_a$ and $h_s$, and starts planning the best cooperative motions to distinguish the hypotheses via reinforcement learning.
-We observed that the learning that concludes the collision at \#2 is the most suitable to recognize a failure situation.
-Owing to the aforementioned collision, the base could identify that \#2 is experiencing problems with its actuators, not the sensors.
-The base then starts planning the group motions to achieve the conveying task taking into account the disability of \#2.
-We observed that the learning concluding such cooperation is the one where other agents behave as if they assist to compensate the disability of \#2 by pushing it toward the goal.
+The second agent (\#2) is assumed to be unable to move along the $y$-direction due to actuator failure.
+By quickly verifying tiny displacements in each agent, the command base can detect the problem occurring in \#2.
+However, it cannot attribute the cause to either the actuators or the sensors.
+Consequently, the {control} base sets hypotheses $h_a$ and $h_s$, and begins planning the best cooperative motions {$\bm{g}^*$} to classify the correct hypothesis via reinforcement learning.

+By inducing a collision, the base could identify that \#2 is experiencing problems with its actuators rather than sensors.
+The base then starts planning group motions to complete the conveying task considering the limited functionality of \#2.
+We observe that the cooperative tasks are facilitated by a learning process wherein other agents appear to compensate for the deficiency of \#2 by pushing it toward the goal. { In the present study, we employed a simple prototype system to demonstrate that reinforcement learning is extremely effective in setting up a verification plan that pinpoints multiple hypotheses for general cases of system failure. }